callison-burch/callison-burch.github.io/research-statement.md

 </div>

 We used my bilingual pivoting technique to create the paraphrase database, called PPDB for short  ([Ganitkevitch et al, 2013](#ppdb)).
 PPDB contains 8 million synonyms, 68 million phrasal paraphrases, and 94 million meaning-preserving syntactic transformations.
 PPDB is freely available from our web site [paraphrase.org](http://paraphrase.org/#/search?q=freely%20available&filter=&lang=en).
 It is a much larger resource than the manually-constructed WordNet resource that is heavily used in NLP research.
 PPDB has made immediate impact and was widely adopted by other researchers.
-It has been cited 88 times in the two years since its publication, and it was central to the research described in the NAACL 2015 best paper ([Faruqui et al, 2015](http://aclweb.org/anthology/N/N15/N15-1184.pdf)) on retrofitting word vectors to semantic lexicons.
+It has been cited 185 times in the three years since its publication, and it was central to the research described in the NAACL 2015 best paper ([Faruqui et al, 2015](http://aclweb.org/anthology/N/N15/N15-1184.pdf)) on retrofitting word vectors to semantic lexicons.
 The NAACL paper shows that PPDB has enormous potential for improving deep learning of word embeddings.
 I plan to explore this connection further.

-Over the past year we made several advances to PPDB that improve its usefulness for understanding natural language:

-- **Semantics**:  In [Pavlick et al (2015)](#adding-semantics-to-data-driven-paraphrasing), we add an interpretable semantics to PPDB.
-The relationship between the phrase pairs in the database had been defined as approximately equivalent.
-Our new research allows these pairs to be encoded with more nuanced semantic relations, including directed entailment (*little girl/girl*) and exclusion (*nobody/someone*).
-We automatically assign semantic entailment relations to all 100 million entries in PPDB using features derived from past work on discovering inference rules from text and semantic taxonomy induction.
-- **Domain adaptation**: Language is used differently in different domains.
-In [Pavlick et al (2015)](#domain-specific-paraphrases) we demonstrate an algorithm that is able to automatically adapt paraphrases to suit a particular domain.
-For instance, paraphrase of the word *divide* when used in biology should include *division, break, split, dispense, multiply, cleave, fracture, separate, mitotic division, partition* since it refers to cellular division/multiplication.
-In a parliamentary domain it more commonly refers to the divide between rich and poor, and should be paraphrased as *gap, division, gulf, separate, distinction, rift, difference*.
-- **Natural language generation**: Paraphrases are useful in the generation components of dialog systems like Apple's Siri, question answering, and automatic summarization.
-We are investigating using paraphrases for text to text generation.
-Given an input text, rewrite it subject to constraints: for summarization make it shorter; for simplification use words that are easier to understand; for poetry generation conform to a meter and a rhyming scheme.
-In [Xu et al (2015)](#new-data-for-text-simplification) and Xu et al (accepted), we show how paraphrasing and machine translation techniques can be used for the problem of text simplification.

 <div class="center-block" style="margin-bottom: 20px; width: 100%; max-width: 600px">